 For More Information on Health Insurance, Visit Our Health Insurance Guide

-New provisions of the Affordable Care Act (ACA) set to go into effect in 2014 will have a significant impact on small business owners.
+New provisions of the Affordable Care Act (ACA) that have set to go into effect in 2014 have serious implications for small business owners.
 The government defines a “small business” as one that employs fewer than 50 individuals.
 For purposes of this discussion we will focus on businesses with 25 or fewer employees.

 Until now, small business owners who provided health insurance to their employees faced significant obstacles.
 Insurance companies treated businesses as typical group plans; consequently, significant expenses incurred by any beneficiary in the group caused the premium to spike for all participants.
 Insurers were also able to drop employer plans if the arrangement was no longer profitable.
 Many business owners chose to opt out of providing insurance altogether; according to a 2010 Kaiser Family Foundation study, only 57% of employers with fewer than 50 workers offered health insurance.